Data Provenance as Automatic Differentiation: Introduction

 Existing approaches to program slicing are often tied to particular programming languages or implementations.
-In this paper we develop a general categorical approach to program slicing, focusing on a particular technique called \GPS, where the set of slices of a given value form a lattice of approximations and the forward and backward slicing procedures generate Galois connections between these lattices.
-Our main contribution is that this approach can be seen as a generalised form of automatic differentiation, with slices of values playing the role of tangents.
+In this paper we develop this analogy into a general categorical approach to data provenance, in which the derivative of a program is a linear map between spaces of approximations of its input and output, with scalars drawn from a commutative semiring of dependency information.
+The choice of semiring determines the analysis: the reals recover AD itself, while over distributive lattices the derivative and its transpose form a \emph{conjugate pair}, propagating dependency information forwards and backwards; when the lattices are Boolean algebras, the same maps can instead be presented as an adjunction, recovering the \GPS of Perera and collaborators.
 Our categorical approach should provide a suitable setting for enabling ``automatic'' data provenance for a variety of programming languages, and is easily configured to use alternative approximation strategies, including quantitative forms of slicing.